San Francisco Trolley Dances

 Hey, isn’t this a public event in public spaces?
 Why can’t I get on a tour?

 You are welcome to join along as you like.
-However, we preserve the best sight lines for our wrist-banned patrons.
+However, we reserve the best sightlines for our wristbanded patrons.
 Spaces are limited.
-Only a limited number of people are allowed on the Muni train.
+Only a limited number of people are allowed on the MUNI train.
+We encourage you to arrive early if possible to secure a spot in your preferred tour.

 What do I bring?